Alec Swann

 Alec James Swann (born 26 October 1976) is a former English cricketer who played for Northamptonshire and Lancashire in county cricket.
 A right handed batsman, he scored 3,305 first-class runs including eight centuries.
-He is the older brother of Graeme Swann and is a journalist who was the cricket correspondent of the Northamptonshire Evening Telegraph.
+He is the older brother of Graeme Swann.

 Cricket career

 Northamptonshire

 Prior to making his debut for Northamptonshire Swann had represented England at under-15 level and made appearances for Bedfordshire in the minor counties championship.
 Having scored centuries for Northamptonshire in consecutive second XI matches at the start of the 1996 season he was given his first-class debut against Oxford University, scoring an unbeaten 76 in the second innings.
 Later in the season he appeared for England Under-19s against New Zealand before making his County Championship debut against Gloucestershire.

 Swann continued to play mostly second XI cricket in 1997 but made two first-class appearances at the end of the season.
 In the second of these he scored his maiden first-class century, batting at number three against Warwickshire at Edgbaston he made 136.
 He began the following season in the first team but poor form led to him returning second XI cricket.
 After scoring three centuries in four innings at that level he returned to the first team where he scored 85 against Kent, this was his only first-class fifty of the season.

 Swann continued to switch between the first and second team in 1999 although he showed improved form, in 12 first-class matches he scored 573 runs at an average of 31.83.
 Playing against Nottinghamshire in June he scored a career-best 154 and shared a 217-run partnership with Matthew Hayden in the process, despite this he returned to second XI cricket the following week.
 He made his List A debut against Nottinghamshire a month later, scoring 74 as opener and again sharing a century partnership with Hayden.

 In 2000 Swann made only three first-class appearances and after a poor 2001 season in which he averaged 21.77 from 13 matches he was released by the club.